-An award-winning literary magazine for kids 9 - 14, Cricket has featured work from such iconic authors as Isaac Bashevis Singer, Lloyd Alexander and Tamora Pierce.
+Cricket is an award-winning literary magazine for kids 9 - 14.
+It has featured work from such iconic authors as Isaac Bashevis Singer, Lloyd Alexander and Tamora Pierce, as well as renowned illustrators Hillary Knight, David Wiesner and Eric Carle.
 With the goal of offering children quality literature and artwork presented in an engaging manner, Marianne Carus launched Cricket in 1973.
 Lonnie Plecha carries on this work as Cricket’s current editor.

 Published nine times per year, the magazine is available in print and digital formats.
-Available in recent years on iTunes, the digital editions often contain additional materials, such as artwork, maps, video and even music.
-A subscription is not required for downloading individual issues.
+Available in recent years on iTunes, the digital edition can now be found on Apple News+.
 For more information, visit Cricket Media online.

 My work appears in the issues below.